Judiciary

 How can I get involved?

-Students who are not currently appointed Justices of the Supreme Court or Members of the Election Board can become involved by applying for the Court Clerk's Office, consisting of the Supreme Court Clerk and the Election Board Clerk or the Public Counsels Office at Get Involved.
+Students who are not currently appointed Justices of the Supreme Court can become involved by applying for the Court Clerk's Office, consisting of the Supreme Court Clerk or the Public Counsels Office at Get Involved.
 To inquire more about these positions, contact sgsupremecourt@txstate.edu